 If you’re wondering why this space made our list of best lodges in New Zealand, wait until you see it for yourself!

 While it’s undoubtedly on the pricier side, this lodge is well worth the extra cost if you’re not watching those purse strings.
-Located in Wellington, this space features oceanfront cottages to sleep up to 3 guests.
+One of the best places to stay in Wellington, this space features oceanfront cottages to sleep up to 3 guests.
 You can kick back and relax in an opulent environment, complete with a double spa bathroom, underfloor heating, and a gas fireplace.

 You certainly won’t run out of things to do on-site, with a croquet lawn, archery, and quad biking facilities.
 There’s also a restaurant where you can sample local delicacies.

 Best Lodge for Long Term Travelers – Arch Lodge

 - Great stargazing opportunities